 A Story in a Portrait: The Mysterious Painting of Dido Elizabeth Belle Lindsay and Lady Elizabeth Mu

-Nothing is quite so effortlessly haunting as a painting veiled in mystery from the past.
+Nothing is quite so effortlessly haunting as a painting veiled in mystery.

 Portraits have been the focus of many evocative films and books.
 In the classic 1944 movie, Laura, a detective falls in love with the beautiful woman in a painting.
 The only problem: he is investigating her murder.